 Get to know your reader

 Answer the question: Who are you writing for?
 Learn what post structure your readers like or what bloggers they follow.
-Track an analytics of your blog and check which posts get bigger reach.
+Track the analytics of your blog and check which posts get bigger reach.
 Define why these articles appealed to the audience, and use it in your further posts.

 We feel excited while reading an article that reveals a small secret we thought was only ours.
 Everybody loves being understood.